InternVid: A Large-scale Video-Text Dataset for Multimodal Understanding and Generation: : Learning Video-Text Representation at Scale

-Figure 7 and 8 illustrate how the performance of {\modelname} changes under zero-shot and fine-tuning conditions when varying the data scale of \dataname.
-In both scenarios, increasing the data scale results in significant improvements in performance.
-As shown in Figure 7, \modelname's discriminative ability linearly increases with the increasing volume of training videos used (from 10M to 200M).
-Meanwhile, Figure 8 shows that the increase in retrieval performance becomes relatively marginal when scaling the training data beyond 50M.
-It's important to consider that our model is trained using only contrastive loss without employing popular designs such as matching head and its corresponding loss.
+\textbf{Data Scaling and Issues.} Figure 7 and 8 illustrate how {\modelname}'s performance changes in zero-shot and fine-tuning settings when varying the scale of {\dataname}.
+In both scenarios, increasing the data scale results in significant increases in performance.
+As shown in Figure 7, \modelname's discriminative ability linearly increases with the increasing volume of training videos used (10M $\rightarrow$ 200M).
+Meanwhile, Figure 8 shows that the retrieval performance increase becomes marginal when scaling the training data beyond 50M.
+It's vital to note our model is trained using only contrastive loss without employing popular designs such as matching head and its corresponding loss.
 Consequently, this retrieval result doesn't allow for any definitive conclusions about whether there exists a turning point after which scaling up the training videos becomes less beneficial currently.
 More explorations are necessary in these retrieval experiments.
 However, these findings generally suggest that enhancing the scale of pretraining data can improve the transferability of the learned representation.

-Moreover, Table \ref{tab:zs_recognition}, \ref{tab:retrieval}, and \ref{tab:zs_retrieval} demonstrate that {\modelname} trained with \dataname-10M-FLT or -DIV generally yields better action recognition and retrieval performance than the model trained on {\dataname} using a naive sampling strategy.
-As discussed in Section \ref{sec:zs-action}, we attribute this result to false negatives arising from sampling clips from the same video within a training batch.
-Implementing an intuitive sampling strategy during training to alleviate this issue may further enhance model performance by improving data exploitation.
-We leave this aspect for future exploration.